 - Late 2003: Engine template finally complete, Blaze, unsatisfied with the quality of his messy code, once again scraps everything and restarts a fourth time.
 Developmental momentum lost, progress on The Fated Hour becomes very slow as Blaze begins other projects on the side.

-- 2004: As fan games begin to evolve and approach the features of their Sega Genesis originals, Blaze makes an attempt at implementing proper loop/slopes physics in to The Fated Hour in order to make the gameplay remain relevant to the standards of the SFGHQ community.
+- 2004: As fan games begin to evolve and approach the features of their Sega Mega Drive originals, Blaze makes an attempt at implementing proper loop/slopes physics in to The Fated Hour in order to make the gameplay remain relevant to the standards of the SFGHQ community.
 In an attempt to follow the example set by Sonic Heroes, a simplified level up system is re-implemented, allowing Sonic to level up to a maximum of Level 3 by collecting rings and defeating enemies.
 Enemies themselves are ranked.
 Rank 3 enemies will take 3 hits to defeat at Level 1, 2 hits to defeat at level 2, and 1 hit to defeat at Level 3.
 Rank 1 enemies can be defeated in 1 hit at any level.

 - 2005: Jealous of one of the first versions of Sonic Worlds coded for Mutlimedia Fusion 1.5, Blaze secretly restarts work on The Fated Hour a fifth time without telling anybody.
 Being years since the last publically playable demo, nobody notices the difference.
 Blaze tries another method for implementing loops and slopes in The Fated Hour, but quickly becomes frustrated with his inelegant methods for implementing them.
 The project falls in to obscurity among the SFGHQ community.